openhab/openhab-addons/docs/sources/intro.md

 The following restrictions are known (and need to be worked on):
   - there is no way yet to enable authentication on HTTP(S)
-  - Startup rules are not necessarily fired at startup (bundle start order issue)
   - the Eclipse SmartHome Designer marks all openHAB actions as errors (yet the runtime will correctly execute them)
   - GreenT does not work as the webapps folder does not exist anymore
   - CometVisu is not yet compatible
-  - HABmin is not yet compatible
   - my.openHAB is not yet compatible